TaibaRana1/Network-Routing-Simulation-/README.md

-# Network-Routing-Simulation-
-This project simulates intelligent message routing across a network using Dijkstra’s algorithm.
-Each node maintains a dynamic routing table optimized for quick lookups, enabling efficient path selection for message delivery. ntelligent Network Routing Simulation Using Splay Trees and Dijkstra's Algorithm This project presents a simulation of intelligent message routing across a dynamic network topology.
-Developed as a Data Science term project at FAST-NU, Spring 2025, the system models a distributed network using a graph-based approach, where each node maintains a local routing table and message queue.

-The key objective was to explore efficient, adaptive routing techniques for minimizing latency and resource usage in real-world networking scenarios.
-To achieve this, the project integrates:
-Dijkstra's Algorithm for computing shortest paths between nodes Custom message-passing simulation, complete with a user-defined message generation, timestamping, and routing behavior
+Intelligent Network Routing Simulation (C++)
+This project is a C++ simulation of intelligent message routing across a dynamically defined network, .
+It demonstrates how advanced algorithms and data structures can be used to optimize communication in networked systems, mimicking real-world routing behaviors.

+*Overview:*
+The simulation models a network of nodes, each with its own routing table and ability to send and receive messages.
+To determine the most efficient communication paths, the project uses Dijkstra’s algorithm for shortest path calculations.
+This combination of graph algorithms and adaptive data structures results in a system capable of smart, fast, and flexible routing decisions in response to simulated message traffic.

-*Key Features:*
+*Key Features*
+Graph-Based Network Modeling
-Graph Representation of Network: The network is represented as a weighted graph, with nodes and directed/undirected edges carrying weights that simulate latency or bandwidth cost.
+The network is implemented as a weighted graph, where nodes represent routers and edges simulate communication channels with varying costs (such as latency or bandwidth).

-Dynamic Routing Tables: Each node maintains its own routing table, updated using Dijkstra’s algorithm when network conditions change or messages are received.
-Efficient Lookup with Splay Trees: To improve performance during frequent routing table updates and lookups, splay trees are used to ensure amortized logarithmic time complexity.
-Message Handling Simulation: The project processes a predefined set of messages that traverse the network.
-Each message is routed from source to destination via the shortest path determined by the current state of the network.
+*Dijkstra’s Algorithm for Shortest Path:*
+Efficient path computation between nodes is handled using Dijkstra’s algorithm, ensuring messages follow the least-cost route.

+*Splay Trees for Routing Table Optimization*
+Routing tables are implemented  to prioritize frequently accessed paths, improving lookup performance over time through self-adjustment.

+*Message Routing Simulation*
+Messages are generated with defined sources and destinations, passed through the network, and tracked for delivery time, hop count, and routing decisions.

+*Data Logging and Analysis*
-Traceability & Logging: Each step of the message routing process is logged, offering detailed insights into routing decisions, path selections, and splay tree operations.
+Each step of the routing process is logged to allow analysis of algorithm performance, tree adjustments, and overall message flow efficiency.

-*Technologies Used:*
+*Technologies Used*
-Python for simulation logic and data structures NetworkX or custom graph logic (depending on implementation specifics) Matplotlib or console-based logs for tracing message flow

-*Learning Outcomes:*
-Understanding of how classical algorithms (like Dijkstra's) are applied in real-time systems Practical use of self-adjusting data structures (splay trees) in optimizing routing logic Enhanced debugging, logging, and testing skills for complex data pipelines Experience in simulating real-world network behaviors and interpreting routing dynamics
+Language: C++

+Data Structures: Graphs, Priority Queues

+Algorithms: Dijkstra’s Algorithm

+Learning Objectives:
+Applying theoretical graph algorithms in practical network simulations

+Potential Extensions:
+Implementing real-time network updates (dynamic topology)

+Adding congestion modeling or bandwidth constraints

+Introducing alternative routing algorithms (e.g., Bellman-Ford)

+Visualizing network behavior with a graphical interface